PatientZero-AU/pz-cheeseria-juniors-java/server/README.md

 ## Developing

 You can easily use your favourite IDE (or text editor to make changes to the project).
-The most complex part is ensuring that your IDE sees the JDK17 and uses it for your project.
+The most complex part is ensuring that your IDE uses the right JDK for your project.
+IntelliJ is probably the easiest, all point and click, and it will even download and install a JDK for you if you prefer that.
+VSCode requires some JSON hacking in the settings, but if you are using VSCode for Java you are probably used to that.

-See the following setup guides:
+Here's some help if you need it:
 - [IntelliJ](./docs/IntelliJ_IDEA_Setup_Guide.md)
 - [VSCode](./docs/VSCode_Setup_Guide.md)
 - [Eclipse](./docs/Eclipse_Setup_Guide.md)